Texas Overtime Laws

 No matter how much you love your job, being paid is likely the reason you show up for work each day.
 If your employer doesn't strictly adhere to wage and overtime laws, you may be losing money.

-Any work performed beyond a 40-hour week is typically considered overtime.
+Any work performed beyond a 40-hour week is typically paid at overtime rates.
 Most employees are entitled to compensation for overtime as provided by federal and state law.
-In Texas, overtime pays at one and a half times an employee’s regular rate.
-If you work in Texas, it important to become familiar with Texas overtime law.
-Otherwise you might be losing money.
+In Texas, overtime pays at one and a half times an employee's regular rate.
+If you work in Texas, it's important to become familiar with Texas overtime law.
+Otherwise you might be losing money for unpaid overtime.

 The Effect of Federal Law on Texas Wages

 You work in Texas, and are paid by a Texas business.
-However, federal law has a lot to say about your wage and overtime pay.
+However, both federal law and the Department of Labor have a lot to say about your wages and overtime pay.
 The Fair Labor Standards Act (FLSA) of 1938 was created to provide a minimum standard for how employers across the United States must treat their employees.

 Calculating Overtime in Texas

-State law says that an employee who works more than 40 hours in a workweek is entitled to compensation for the excess hours, either by:
+State law says that overtime rules apply to employees who work more than 40 hours in a workweek are entitled to compensation for the excess hours, either by: